 If sexbots are going to be as commonplace as a TV in the average home, by that rationale, they would have to exist for so much more than simple sex.
 This brings in the need for personality and conversational abilities; they will have to show-and-tell much more than the pocket pussy these boys most likely already have more than one of.
 And, ultimately, it would create a need for both women and men robots that operate as such (not just women-for-sex bots).

-Which undermines the simplistic and silly premise of their woman-free future.
+Which undermines their simplistic and silly premise of a woman-free future.

 If something looks like us, and talks like us, and fucks like us, it is then obviously much more than a television.
 These androids, what once might have been conceived solely for mindless pleasure by sad and lonely men, will then become our companions, our friends, our neighbors, etc.